crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

 The division operator (`/`) is an exception.
 It always returns a float value.
 The floor division operator (`//`) however returns an integer value, but it's obviously reduced to integer precision.
 An operation between integer and float operands always returns a float value.
 Otherwise, the return type is usually the type of the first operand.

-!!! info
-    A full list of operators is available in [the Operator reference](../../syntax_and_semantics/operators.md#arithmetic-operators).
+INFO: A full list of operators is available in [the Operator reference](../../syntax_and_semantics/operators.md#arithmetic-operators).

 #### Precedence